stephenjsnow/Portfolio/index.md

 ---

 ## About
 Under the direction of Dr. Tim Bardouille, I have spent time volunteering in Dalhousie's [Biosignal Lab](https://www.dal.ca/sites/biosignal-lab.html), which uses advanced imaging technologies to non-invasively study activity in the brain.
-My research interests lie primarily in the areas of neuroimaging techniques, neurological trauma and public health.
+My research interests lie primarily in the areas of public health, neuroimaging techniques, and neurological trauma.
 Below are some samples of python code I have written for the analysis and visualization of these interests.
 Thanks for visiting!

 ---

 # Sample Code

 <br> <br>

 ## Public Health